presslabs/gitium/gitium/readme.txt

 = Could not connect to remote repository? =

-If you encounter this kind of error you can try to fix it by setting the properly username of the .git directory.
+If you encounter this kind of error you can try to fix it by setting the proper username of the .git directory.

 Example: chown -R www-data:www-data .git